 - Cardiorespiratory events associated with feeding are not uncommon in premature infants due to incoordination of sucking, swallowing and breathing.
 The significance of these events should be evaluated on an individual basis (e.g., severity of bradycardia, degree of desaturation, intervention(s) required, etc.).
 Episodes associated with oral feedings may not be the same as episodes recorded while sleeping.
-Parents should be instructed in the technique of identifying feeding problems and correcting them. - Caffeine has a relatively long half-life, and levels may be therapeutic in preterm infants for as long as ten days after discontinuation.
-1,2,3,4 - An assessment of cardiorespiratory stability in a car seat or car bed is recommended prior to discharge for infants born at < 37 weeks gestation or for infants with other risk factors for cardiorespiratory compromise. - Parents or caregivers are encouraged to attend an infant CPR class and required to complete CPR training as noted in I.A.3.d. - Additional days may be needed for observation prior to discharge based on gestational age at birth and recorded events.
+Parents should be instructed in the technique of identifying feeding problems and correcting them. - Caffeine has a relatively long half-life and levels may be therapeutic in preterm infants for as long as 7 days or more after discontinuation.
+It is appropriate to observe an infant for 7 days after the withdrawal of caffeine, but since the discontinuation often occurs well before discharge, a "caffeine countdown" should not typically prolong the date of discharge.
+1-4, 6 - An assessment of cardiorespiratory stability in a car seat is recommended prior to discharge for infants born at < 37 weeks gestation or with other risk factors for respiratory compromise (e.g., neuromuscular, orthopedic problems). - Parents or caregivers are encouraged to attend an infant CPR class.